Welcome to the website of the

 Hill Cottage Church Lane West Wycombe

-Householder application for construction of single storey side and rear extension and outhouse conversion and extension
+Listed building application for construction of single storey rear link extension

 Hill Cottage Church Lane West Wycombe